Fort Bend Co. Precinct 4 deputy constable dies after being shot in friendly fire incident

 It turned out that the person who was shot was the deputy constable, who has been identified as Caleb Rule.

-Rule was shot in the chest and flown to the hospital, where he died.
+Rule, who was wearing a bulletproof vest, was shot in the chest and flown to Memorial Hermann Hospital, where he died.

 Officials are calling this an accidental shooting.